Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Financing reserves

-Get the free ADU Starter Kit
+Download the free ADU Starter Kit →

-This distinction is decisive.
-Fannie Mae’s UAD 3.6 policy (2026) draws a clean line:
+Fannie Mae’s UAD 3.6 policy (2026) draws the line cleanly:

 | Prefab type | Plain-English meaning | What the lender worries about | Documents to collect |